ShardulNalegave/loom/README.md

-# Anansi
+# Loom
+A Minimal Kernel for Low-Latency Network Function Chaining.

-Our research project for STC.
+This is our research project for STC.